valmar/lute/docs/design/database.md

 | `communicator_desc` | Description of the Communicators used.                                                                                                                                            |
 |                     |                                                                                                                                                                                   |

+**NOTE**: The `env` column is currently being ignored while a method is decided on to choose appropriate environment variables to save.

 ### `Task` tables
 For every `Task` a table of the following format will be created.
 The exact number of columns will depend on the specific `Task`, as the number of parameters can vary between them, and each parameter gets its own column.
 Within a table, multiple experiments and runs can coexist.
 The experiment and run are not recorded directly.
 Instead the first two columns point to the id of entries in the general configuration and `Executor` tables respectively.
 The general configuration table entry will contain the experiment and run information.